ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 SELECT DISTINCT product_name FROM security_findings ORDER BY product_name
 ```

-Pro tip: Always enable multi-select and "All" options for your variables.
+**Best Practice**: Always enable multi-select and "All" options for your variables.
 This gives your stakeholders the flexibility to drill down into specific risk areas or see the big picture without needing separate dashboards.

-### Step 2: Build Insightful Compliance Panels - The Risk Communication Part
+### Step 2: Build Insightful Compliance Panels for Risk Communication

 Amazon Managed Grafana supports a wide range of visualization types.
 Here's how to create panels that drive compliance decisions: